qBraid/qBraid/README.md

 pytest tests/{path-to-test}
 ```
 Running unit tests with tox will automatically generate a coverage report, which can be viewed by
 opening `tests/_coverage/index.html` in your browser.
-Use `coverage erase` between runs to generate
-a fresh report each time.

 To run linters and doc generators and unit tests:
 ```